-The world's oldest producer country is being honoured at the latest Wine Paris & Vinexpo Paris exhibition, covering 75% more floor space in comparison with the previous event.
+The world's oldest producer country is being honoured at the latest Wine Paris & Vinexpo Paris exhibition, covering 78% more floor space in comparison with the previous event.
 For the first time in Paris, Italy will have an entire hall to itself (Hall 2.2).

-Virtually all the Italian wine regions will be honoured: Veneto, Abruzzo, Piedmont, Sicily, the Aosta Valley, Sardinia, Calabria, Campania, Liguria, Lombardy, Puglia and Tuscany.
+Virtually all the Italian wine regions will be honoured: Veneto, Abruzzo, Piedmont, Sicily, and for the first time, the Aosta Valley, Sardinia, Calabria, Campania, Liguria, Lombardy, Puglia, Tuscany and Emilia-

-Attendees already include ICE. the Istituto Marchigiano di Tutela Vini Consortium, Wines from Piedmont and the return of the prestigious Italian Signature Wines Academy, alongside regional attendance by Sicily, Puglia, Calabria, Avla Consorzio Vino Chianti Classico, Istituto Marchigiano di Tutela Vini, the Enoteca Regionale Emila Romagna and the Consorzio Tutela del Vino Conegliano Prosecco.
+Attendees include ICE, the Istituto Marchigiano di Tutela Vini Consortium, Wines from Piedmont and the return of the prestigious Italian Signature Wines Academy, alongside regional attendance by Sicily, Puglia, Calabria, Avla Consorzio Vino Chianti Classico, Istituto Marchigiano di Tutela Vini, the Enoteca Regionale Emila Romagna and the Consorzio Tutela del Vino Conegliano Prosecco.